Reasons given by the Board of the Society

 Whether in the pandemic, in dealing with Russia's war of aggression or in strengthening the European economy, she has represented Europe's interests with determination and strategic vision and set a decisive course for the future.

-Ursula von der Leyen will be awarded the International Charlemagne Prize of Aachen 2025 for her outstanding commitment to European unity, security and competitiveness.
+Ursula von der Leyen was awarded the International Charlemagne Prize of Aachen for her outstanding commitment to European unity, security and competitiveness on 29 May 2025.

 - External threats – Russia's war and geopolitical tensions